0x416c616e/dailyprogress/week_1.md

 * Watched some tech-related videos about Suricata, Kubernetes, Docker, etc. (future projects, not for today)
 * More Udemy learning for git and Python
 * Python Crash Course learning
+* Set up Bitnami LAMP VM in ESXi
+* Attempted to install osTicket in LAMP VM, but got an error
+* Made an osTicket forum account so I can ask for help, but my account hasn't been approved just yet